jayhawk87/vpc-network/vpc-regions-and-subnets.md

  * Subnet address prefixes are pre-allocated for each zone.
  * For your new subnet, you can pick your range of IP addresses from the existing address prefixes.
  * If the zone's address prefixes are not suitable, one of the existing address prefixes can be edited or a new address prefix can be added for the zone (using the API, CLI, or UI).

 ### Default VPC address prefixes

 When a new VPC is created, the default address prefixes are assigned as follows, based on the region and zone:

 * 'us-south-1' = '10.240.0.0/18'
 * 'us-south-2' = '10.240.64.0/18'
+* 'us-south-3' = '10.240.128.0/18'

-Other zones or regions may assign different default prefixes, including these:
+Other zones or regions may assign different default prefixes.

- * 10.240.0.0/18
- * 10.240.64.0/18
- * 10.240.128.0/18

 ### Address prefixes and the IBM Cloud console UI

 When you create a VPC using the IBM Cloud Console UI, the system selects your address prefix automatically and requires you to create a subnet within that default prefix.
 If this address scheme does not suit your requirements, you can customize the address prefixes after you create the VPC.
 You can then create subnets in your customized address prefixes, and delete the subnet you created with the default prefix.

 This workaround is needed to use BYOIP through the IBM Cloud console UI.
 {:note}